 Programmatic access to Octopus Power Up and Free Electricty Session time data.

-When there is a Power Up in my region (eastern England) a script runs on my local machine which scrapes the email, converts the time data into ISO datetimes and dumps it in powerup.json.
+When there is a Power Up in my region (eastern England) or a Free Electricity Session a script runs on my local machine which scrapes the email, converts the time data into ISO datetimes and dumps it in to a JSON object.
 That file is a array of JSON objects.
-The keys are start and end.
-The timezone should always be in UTC and so you might need to check your conversions in the summer.
-Using the template filter as_timestamp or as_datetime will enable you to convert from UTC to local time easily.
+The keys are start

 NB: You MUST still sign up for the Power Up from the email you received.